-The staff of the RPC represents multiple disciplines, including planning, economic development, environmental planning, public health, landscape architecture, public administration, and accounting.
-The staff is charged with fulfilling the directives of the Transportation Policy Committee and the mandates of the federal and state departments of transportation.
+The staff of the RPC represents multiple disciplines, including transportation planning, economic development, environmental planning, geospatial professionals, public health, landscape architecture, public administration, and accounting.
+The staff is charged with fulfilling the directives of the TPC and the mandates of the federal and state departments of transportation.

-The UPWP is reviewed and endorsed by Transportation Policy Committee.
+Prior to the beginning of each fiscal year the UPWP is reviewed and endorsed by TPC.
 RPC also submits the UPWP to the Federal Highway Administration, the Federal Transit Administration, and Louisiana Department of Transportation and Development, for review and concurrence.